Neil Spiller: AVATAR Group

 In the early 1990s, The Bartlett had adopted a hermetic 'unit' system where the faculty formed student groups of 15–17 members led by a distinguished tutor and separated by research area.
 Under Spiller's auspices, many of the School's faculty and students had become engaged in some form of digital theory.
 In 2004, Spiller founded a special inter-unit collective called 'Advanced Virtual and Technological Architectural Research', known as the AVATAR Group or Laboratory.
 AVATAR had its own dedicated Master's and Doctorate programmes.
-Bruce Sterling described AVATAR as an 'interdisciplinary research agenda [that] explores all manner of digital and visceral terrain and considers the impact of advanced technology on architectural design, engaging with cybernetics, aesthetics and philosophy to develop new ways of manipulating the built environment'.
+Bruce Sterling writes of AVATAR as an 'interdisciplinary research agenda [that] explores all manner of digital and visceral terrain and considers the impact of advanced technology on architectural design, engaging with cybernetics, aesthetics and philosophy to develop new ways of manipulating the built environment'.
 AVATAR quickly grew into an international think tank and research centre, pioneering the discourse surrounding the impact of advanced technologies on architectural design.

-In 2008, AVATAR was described in the Press as '[m]ore like an extraordinary megalomaniac art collective than a student seminar, AVATAR doesn't design buildings - it designs futures'.
+In 2008, AVATAR was described in the press as '[m]ore like an extraordinary megalomaniac art collective than a student seminar, AVATAR doesn't design buildings – it designs futures'.
 Two years later, Spiller and Rachel Armstrong's work on protocells, a key research area for AVATAR, was featured in Nature.